Tech Guide: Commercial Touchless Faucets

 Use this crosswalk as a starting point when coordinating with AHJs (Authorities Having Jurisdiction).
 Always verify the latest local adoptions.

-• IAPMO/UPC & ICC/IPC — prevailing model codes for plumbing systems.
+• IAPMO/UPC and ICC/IPC — prevailing plumbing model codes.

-• ASME A112/CSA B125 series — performance standards for faucets, valves, fittings.
+• ASME A112/CSA B125 series — performance standards for faucets, fittings, and valves.

-• WaterSense (EPA) — voluntary label for water‑efficient products.
+• EPA WaterSense — water efficiency labeling for qualifying products.

-• ADA Standards — reach ranges, knee clearance, operable parts without tight grasping/twisting.
+• ADA Standards — reach ranges, clearances, and operable part requirements.

 Project Playbooks